 While dental implants won’t reduce your wrinkles, they can give you a more youthful appearance.
 By having implants, your lips and cheeks will stay out, keeping you from getting that sunken-in look.
 Also, because implants are actually in your jawbone, they’ll keep your jawbone from dissolving – which is what happens when you have missing teeth or use dentures.

 Do dental implants hurt?

 Fortunately, with just local anesthesia, the pain from dental implant is minimized.
 After the procedure only the occasional Tylenol or ibuprofen should be needed.

 How long does it take to recover from a dental implant surgery?

 Once the dentist has placed the titanium post in your jawbone, it will take about 3-6 months for the jawbone to heal around and fuse with the implant.

 After that, adding the abutment and the crown, the final parts that give you back your smile, is easy for your dentist to do on your final visit.
-Overall it should take about two or thee visits for the implant to be finished.
+Overall, it should take about two or three visits for the implant to be finished.

 Is dental financing available for dental implants?

 Absolutely.
-My offices offer dental financing options through multiple providers.
+If you’re worried about dental implants cost, my offices offer dental financing options through multiple providers.
 To learn more about these options, click here.